Find and Replace

 - Simple string replacement – to find and replace a specific string with another, you need to specify a search string (alphanumeric characters) that is going to be replaced according to all occurrences with another specified replacement string.
 Both strings must not contain symbols.
-Take into account that string comparison can be case-sensitive, or you may be unsure of spelling or have multiple similar spellings.
+Take into account that string comparison can be case-sensitive, or you may be unsure of spelling or have several similar spellings.

 - Regular expressions – to specify a regular expression to find the exact string matches and replace them according to your regular expression.
 Note that a word is defined as being made up of only alphanumeric characters.
-If a replacement is executed with only whole words being matched and the input string happens to contain symbols, then no phrases will be found.
+If replacement is executed with only whole words being matched and the input string happens to contain symbols, then no phrases will be found.

-Also, you can use special metacharacters with simple string replacement and regular expressions to specify breaks within the find and replace operation.
+In addition, you can use special metacharacters with simple string replacement and regular expressions to specify breaks within the find and replace operation.

 Find and Replace Text using Simple String Replacement

 You can use one of the replace and replace_regex methods to find or replace a particular string and return the number of replacements that were made.
 In this case, you can specify a string to be replaced, a string that will replace all its occurrences, whether the replacement is case-sensitive, and whether only stand-alone words will be affected.

 The following code example shows how to find the string “CustomerName” and replace it with the string “James Bond”: